quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/scf_loop.md

 `Model(..., reference=result.density)` when the new model has a compatible interaction layout.

 `result.history` contains one `SCFIteration` per accepted residual evaluation.
-Each record contains its step, chemical potential, filling, internal energy, free energy, entropy, and unified `ErrorValues`.
+Each record contains its step, chemical potential, filling, internal energy, and unified `ErrorValues`.
 The SCF residual is the maximum absolute residual component.
-Passing `verbose=True` prints these same physical values while the solve runs.
+Passing `verbose=True` prints internal energy and residuals while the solve runs, then entropy and free energy once at convergence.

 `NoConvergence` and `SolverFailure` are exceptions rather than alternate result shapes.
 When at least one physical density evaluation succeeded, the exception carries the last valid state as `exception.result` with `converged=False`.